£6.95 (Excluding VAT)

-MuteClip™ (Patent Pending) LP (Low Profile) is unique in its design with it’s dual density rubber polymers that have been carefully designed and assembled to improve noise reduction over a broad range of frequencies whilst remaining stable and consistent with each and every MuteClip™ LP.
-The adopted low profile helps to reduce the loss of room height whilst maintaining the same performance as the standard MuteClip™ , it is is installed up into the joist so that it is only partially the depth of the MuteClip™ Channel that protrudes from the joist.
-The MuteClip™ LP systems look to minimize the points of contact with the joists whilst creating an easy to install system with little to no error due to the accomplished design.
-With these properties working in tandem, you will achieve optimum soundproofing against impact and airborne noise in a whole host of applications, all completed with swiftness and efficiency at an affordable price.
+MuteClip® (Patent GB2580959) LP (Low Profile) is our sound isolation clip that is unique in its design with its dual density rubber polymers, each carefully designed and assembled to improve noise reduction over a broad range of frequencies while remaining stable and consistent with every MuteClip® LP.
+The adopted low profile helps to reduce the loss of room height while maintaining the same performance as the standard MuteClip®, it is installed into the side of the joist so that it is only partially the depth of the MuteClip® Channel that protrudes.
+The MuteClip® LP systems look to minimise the points of contact with the joists while creating a system that is easy to install with little to no error due to the accomplished design.
+With these properties working in tandem, you will achieve excellent soundproofing against impact and airborne noise on a whole host of projects, all completed with swiftness and efficiency at an affordable price.

-In scenarios where there are varying joist depths, or two pre existing rooms that have two different head heights, we would recommend the use of our MuteClip™ XP (Extended Profile).
+In scenarios where there is varying joist heights or two pre-existing rooms that have two different head heights, we would recommend the use of our MuteClip® XP (Extended Profile).

-MuteClip™ LP is part of iKoustic's MuteRange core - these are products that been subjected to stringent testing in both laboratory and real world environments providing the best possible solution for the purpose with a result you can trust.
+MuteClip® LP is part of iKoustic's MuteRange core - these are products that been subjected to stringent testing in both laboratory and real-world environments providing the best possible solution for the purpose with a result you can trust.

 *Standard joist centres of 0.4 centres

 This product is part of the following systems: